Slanted Eyed Japanese Gained a Wisdom on a Street of London

 The man nodded, saying “Typical.
 You

 shouldn’t be worried about it.
-Just chill, and let things go by”
+Just chill, and let things go by.
+They have their own problems”

 I replied “How could I let it go, when I am